ksmaheshkumar/dnsf_ckr/README.md

 Inside this section we can adjust some things related with ``dnsf_ckr`` internal system stuff.

-These are the current entries that you can use to setup the application according your wishes.
+These are the current entries that you can use to setup the application according your preferences.

 |   *Entry*     |  *Type*  |                               *Used for*                                                 |
 |:-------------:|:--------:|:----------------------------------------------------------------------------------------:|